-If this sounds interesting to you, you’re between the ages of 9-12 (4-6 grade), and you’ve never been a Santa Clara County Jr. Ranger, then the Santa Clara County Parks Department would like to invite you to be a Jr. Ranger.
+If this sounds interesting to you, you’re 9 - 12 years old (4th - 6th grade), and you’ve never been a Santa Clara County Jr. Ranger, then the Santa Clara County Parks Department would like to invite you to be a Jr. Ranger.

-Jr. Ranger Programs run for six consecutive weeks, meeting on Saturday starting at 9:00 am, for three hours and will be offered at Metcalf Motorcycle County Park during the spring and fall (Spring 2013 program starts on 4/20/13 through 5/25/13 campout on June 1-2, 2013).
+Jr. Ranger participants must own and know how to operate their own motorcycle equipment.
 During the program, Jr. Rangers will be introduced to six different topics: Duties of a Ranger, Natural Resources, Plant Life, Wildlife, Habitats, and Ohlone Native Americans.
 Through various hands-on activities, games, hikes and rides Jr. Rangers will learn ways to help preserve and protect their local Parks.
 Activities include: learning to identify animal prints and pick out signs that tell when an animal has been in the area; learning how to be a responsible rider; and understanding how animals and humans depend upon the natural world for survival.

 The program is free!
 The first day each Jr. Ranger will be given a Jr. Ranger Jersey and logbook which is theirs to keep.
 A Jr. Ranger badge and certificate will be awarded based on attendance and behavior.
 Graduating Jr. Rangers will also be invited to an overnight campout.